-PROCEDURES VICTIMS SHOULD FOLLOW IN THE CASE OF ALLEGED DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT OR STALKING
+PROCEDURES THAT VICTIMS SHOULD FOLLOW IN THE CASE OF ALLEGED DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT OR STALKING

-If you have experienced a sexual assault.
 If you have experienced a sexual assault:

-- 1. Go to a safe location as soon as you are able.

-- 2. If you have been assaulted or raped, preserve physical evidence such as tissue and fluid samples, towels, sheets, clothing, etc. Avoid showering, bathing, urinating, etc., until you have been examined at your campus health center or hospital.

-- 3. Seek immediate medical attention if you are injured, or believe you may have been exposed to an STI/STD or potential pregnancy.

-- 4. Contact any of the following for confidential assistance:

-- a.
-Campus Victim Advocate

-- b.
-Campus Health Services

-- c.
-Mental Health Counselor

-- d.
-Sex Abuse Treatment Center

-- e.
-Domestic Violence Action Center

-- f.
-National Domestic Violence Hotline

-- 5. Or, contact any of the following if you wish to make a formal report:

-- a.
-Title IX Coordinator

-- b.
-Campus Security

-- c.
-Local Police
+- 1. Go to a safe location as soon as you are able. - 2.
+If you have been assaulted or raped, preserve physical evidence such as tissue and fluid samples, towels, sheets, clothing, etc. Avoid showering, bathing, urinating, etc., until you have been examined at your campus health center or hospital. - 3.
+Seek immediate medical attention if you are injured, or believe you may have been exposed to an STI/STD or potential pregnancy. - 4.
+Contact any of the following for confidential assistance: - a.
+Campus Victim Advocate - b.
+Campus Health Services - c.
+Mental Health Counselor - d.
+Sex Abuse Treatment Center - e.
+Domestic Violence Action Center - f.
+National Domestic Violence Hotline - 5.
+Or, contact any of the following if you wish to make a formal report: - a.
+Kapi'olani Community College Title IX Coordinator - b.
+Kapi'olani Community College Campus Safety Department - c.
+Local Police (Honolulu Police Department)

-Preservation of Evidence Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to preserve relevant evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any.
+Preservation of Evidence

+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to preserve relevant evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any.
 Victims of sexual assault, domestic violence, stalking and dating violence are also encouraged to preserve physical and medical evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault or stalking or in obtaining a protection order.

-Reporting the Alleged Offense Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to report to the Campus Security or the campus's Title IX Coordinator.
+Reporting the Alleged Offense

+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to report to Campus Safety or the campus's Title IX Coordinator.
 They can be reached at:

-Campus Security
+Campus Safety

-Phone: (808) 734-9900
+24/7 Phone: (808) 734-9900